techemstudios/Code_Em_Fall_2017/README.md

 * A Person Driving a Car
   - The only thing they need to focus on is the road ahead.
-  - It is unnecessary to worry about details of how the engine or electornics of the car work.
+  - It is unnecessary to worry about details of how the engine or electronics of the car work.

 * Fast Food Restaurant
   - At many restaurants, the names of meals have corresponding numbers.